 It’s important to remember that values change.
-It’s not helpful to think of them as books that line up nicely on a bookshelf.
-They will continually shift and change position.
+Try not to think of them as books that line up nicely on a bookshelf.
+They will continually shift and change positions.
 What was important yesterday, may no longer have any meaning for you today.
-But also what is true to you in one area of your life i.e. work may be completely different in other (i.e. relationships).
+What’s more, things that are key in one area of your life i.e. work may be completely irrelevant in others (i.e. relationships).

 - Acceptance: to be open to and accepting of myself, others, and life.

 - Adventure: to be adventurous; to actively seek, create, or explore novel or stimulating experiences.